lanking520/ADB-Class/Project 3/README.md

 Next, you have to specify your command line parameter as follow: <br>
 do ``python ARM.py INTEGRATED-DATASET.csv <min_sup> <min_conf>`` <br>

-## NYC Open Data data set(s) you used to generate the INTEGRATED-DATASET file:
+## NYC Open Data data set you used
 We use **DOHMH New York City Restaurant Inspection Results**.
 ### Table
 |   Resuarant Location   |  Type     |   Grade   |    Grade Date    |
 |------------------------|-----------|-----------|------------------|
 |         Bronx          |  Hambuger |     B     |    03/01/2017    |

+### Why use this data set
 The original table is like that, we find it interesting to find the relashionship of resuarant location, the inspection date and the grade.
 For example: Restuarants in Manhattan are generally dirtier than Brooklyn.

-## How do you map the original NYC Open Data data set(s) into your INTEGRATED-DATASET file:
+## How do you map the original NYC Open Data data set(s) into your INTEGRATED-DATASET file
 A row of this data set is like the first row, so this data set is not the ordinary True-False table.
 We want make it into the second row, which means that we must make numeric data to some interval to make association rule mining works. <br>
 ### Table
 |   Resuarant Location   |  Type     |   Grade   |    Grade Date    |